-Yeast has certain skin and nail manifestations that cannot be missed!
+Yeast can affect the skin and nail in ways that cannot be missed!
 Athlete’s foot, jock itch, diaper rashes, skin rashes, and acne can all be evidence of a fungal infection.
 Yeast on skin tends to be pink-red patches that are relatively flat, and do not produce discharges.
 They can be a bit scaly and may be itchy.
 Often these rashes will improve with the application of an anti-fungal ointment.
-However, don’t stop there.
-If you have a fungal overgrowth on the outside, it’s possible it is also happening on the inside as well.
+However, if you have a fungal overgrowth on the outside, it’s possible (and probable) it is also on the inside.

 2. Fatigue and Brain Fog